andyjjrt/slides/slides/llama3/slide.md

     - Use `fasttext` to recognize if a given text would be referenced by Wikipedia.
     - [Roberta-based classifiers]{color=red} trained on [Llama 2]{color=orange} predictions.
   - Code and reasoning data
-    - build domain-specific pipelines that extract code and math-relevant web pages.
+    - Build domain-specific pipelines that extract code and math-relevant web pages.
     - [DistilRoberta models]{color=red} trained on web data annotated by [Llama 2]{color=orange}.
   - Multilingual data: `fasttext`-based model to categorize documents into 176 languages.

 <SlideCurrentNo class="absolute bottom-4 right-6 text-sm text-gray-400" />

 <!--
-To train a quality classifier based on Llama 2, we create a training set of cleaned web documents, describe the quality requirements, and instruct Llama 2’s chat model to determine if the documents meets these requirements.
-We use DistilRoberta (Sanh et al., 2019) to generate quality scores for each document for efficiency reasons.
-We experimentally evaluate the efficacy of various quality filtering configurations.

-Since the token distribution of code and math is substantially different than that of natural language, these pipelines implement domain-specific HTML extraction, customized text features and heuristics for filtering.
+Model-base和Code data都是由llama2產生的資料集所訓練的classifier
 -->
 ---

 # Pre-training - Data